 Construction workers who sand drywall joint compound or work on drywall demolition are often exposed to high concentrations of drywall dusts.
 These dusts contain minerals such as talc, calcite, mica, gypsum, and silica that have been associated with eye, nose, throat, and respiratory tract irritation.
 Over time, breathing the dust from drywall joint compounds may cause persistent throat and airway irritation, coughing, phlegm production, and breathing difficulties that are similar to asthma.
-There is a risk of more serious health problems for workers who smoke or have pre-existing sinus or respiratory conditions.
+There is a risk of more serious health problems developing for workers who smoke or have pre-existing sinus or respiratory conditions.
 When silica is present in dust, workers also face an increased risk of silicosis and lung cancer.

 In 1999, the National Institute for Occupational Safety and Health (NIOSH) issued a health hazard alert about the dangers of drywall construction after a NIOSH Health Hazard Evaluation (HHE) found that drywall sanders were exposed to as much as ten times the OSHA permissible exposure limit (a PEL of 15 mg/m3) for total dust.

-- Throat and Lung Irritation
+- Throat and lung irritation

 - Breath in drywall dust can cause immediate discomfort.
 Symptoms include: